Vietnamese comics: History

 Since 1987, Viet comics developed and became similar to American comics with an increasing number of artists and genres.
 The government even attached special importance in encouraging the creation of comics.
 The most famous artist was Nguyễn Hùng Lân, whose most popular truyện tranh was the Hero Hesman.
 The content of these publications was broadly educational and offered lessons in moral philosophy for the reader.

 From 1992, Japanese manga, such as Doraemon, Sailor Moon, and Dragon Ball, dominated Vietnam’s comic market.
-It wasn't until 2002, when Thần đồng Đất Việt was published, that a truyện tranh managed to gain popularity.
+It was not until 2002, when Thần đồng Đất Việt was published, that a truyện tranh managed to gain popularity.
 However, according to Ðặng Cao Cường, head of Comic Editorial Department of Kim Đồng Publishing House, Viet comics only account for 10% of all published comics.
 Most of the comics distributed are foreign, with 70% (in total) being Japanese mangas.